 Food Bank Farms

->

-> Elk Run Farm: Elk Run Farm is currently growing produce that goes directly to those in the community who can least afford it and who live in areas where access to healthy food is limited.
+Elk Run Farm: Elk Run Farm currently grows produce that goes directly to those in the community who can least afford it and who live in areas where access to healthy food is limited.
 Staff is devoted to growing high quality produce for low-income families and has been making deliveries to the food banks of the South King County Food Coalition (SKCFC) since September 2016, donating over 400 pounds of food from only a half-length growing season.
 The farm is continually developing on-site infrastructure to create efficient growing systems and create community space.
 In addition to agricultural pursuits, Elk Run is committed to community engagement through volunteer opportunities, field trips and learning experiences for youth, and partnerships with regional organizations.

->

-> Vision: Everyone has equal access to vibrant, local food.
+Vision: Everyone has equal access to vibrant, local food.

 Mission: Elk Run Farm is a non-profit program growing produce that nourishes the bodies and spirits of food bank customers and empowers all people to build community around food in South King County.